kubernetes-sigs/kueue/keps/1432-admission-check-per-resource-flavor/README.md

 switch to spot machines, using ProvisioningRequest.
 It only makes sense to run Provisioning AdmissionCheck when the ResourceFlavor is Spot.

 ### Notes/Constraints/Caveats (Optional)
-User cannot define AdmissionChecks both at ClusterQueue and ResourceFlavor level.
-This will be validated by a ClusterQueue webhook.
+User cannot define AdmissionChecks using both `.spec.AdmissionCheck` and `.spec.AdmissionCheckStrategy` fields.
+This will be validated by a webhook.

-### Risks and Mitigations

 ## Design Details
-We propose adding a new field to `FlavorQuota` API called `AdmissionChecks` in following manner:
+We propose adding a new field to `ClusterQueue` API called `AdmissionChecksStrategy` in following manner:

 ```
-type FlavorQuotas struct {
+type ClusterQueue struct {
 [...]

-  // admissionChecks is the list of AdmissionChecks that should run when the ResourceFlavor is used.
+  // admissionCheckStrategy is the list of AdmissionChecks that should run when a particular ResourceFlavor is used.
-  // The list consist of metav1.Names of AdmissionChecks.
-  // No two AdmissionChecks should have the same controller.
-  // +listType=set
-  AdmissionChecks []string `json:"admissionchecks"`
+  AdmissionCheckStrategy []AdmissionCheckStrategy
 }

+type AdmissionCheckStrategy struct {

+  	// name is an AdmissionCheck's metav1.Name
+    Name string

+    // forFlavors is a list of ResourceFlavors' metav1.Names that this AdmissionCheck should run for.
+    // if empty the AdmissionCheck will run for all workloads submitted to the ClusterQueue.
+    OnFlavors []string
+}
 ```

-At the same time, we want to preserve the existing `AdmissionChecks` field in `ClusterQueue` API, with the constraints mentioned above.
+At the same time, we want to preserve the existing `AdmissionChecks` field in `ClusterQueue` API, with the constraints mentioned above for backward compatibility.

 ### Test Plan